Taciturny/Mental_Health_Convo/README.md

 3. Deploy and Access the App

-  If you choose not to upsert data manually, you can still assess the app.
-The mental health chatbot is deployed on Streamliit.
-You can access it here [Streamlit App](https://mentalhealthconvo-eb5wdksv8fihwr9danfurp.streamlit.app/).
+  If you prefer not to upsert data manually, you can still explore the app.
+The mental health chatbot is deployed on Streamlit, and you can access it[Streamlit App](https://mentalhealthconvo-eb5wdksv8fihwr9danfurp.streamlit.app/).
+  To view the `metrics page`, use the password `1234` (this is a temporary password and will be updated later).

 ### Step 7: Tests (Unit and Integration Tests)